yubel667/quell-solver/README.md

 The target of this project was the complete set of levels for *Quell* and *Quell Reflect*.
 However, a few specific cases are currently outside the solver's scope:

 1. **State Space Explosion:** One specific level (`qr-1970-3-4`) reaches the 1,000,000 state cutoff before an optimal solution is found.
 Because we prioritize guaranteeing the *minimum* number of steps, the BFS/Dijkstra search space for this specific configuration exceeds practical memory/time limits.
-2. **Timing-Based Puzzles:** Three levels in *Quell Reflect* utilize real-time moving hazards (timing-based synchronization).
+2. **Timing-Based Puzzles:** Three levels in *Quell Reflect* utilize real-time moving mechanism.
 Since this solver operates on a discrete state-transition model (one player move = one simulation resolution), it cannot solve levels where the solution depends on sub-move timing.

 ## Engineering Notes
 - **State Interpolation:** The visualizer uses UUID-based tracking to animate entities smoothly between discrete simulation steps.